twgr/ccfs/README.md

 ### How do I get set up? ###

-Download.
-Make sure that the toolbox folder is in your path.
+If using the matlab code make sure that the toolbox folder is in your path.

+In addition to the matlab code, standalone applications are available (currently windows and mac).
+Details for installation of these is given in the corresponding readme files.

 ### Usage ###